Semantic Structure in Vocabulary Knowledge Interacts With Lexical and Sentence Processing in Infancy

 ABSTRACT

-Although the size of a child's vocabulary associates with language-processing skills, little is understood regarding how this relation emerges.
-This investigation asks whether and structure knowledge affects language processing in English-learning 24-month-old children (N = 32; 18 F, 14 M).
-Parental report was used to calculate semantic density several early-acquired categories.
-Performance on two tasks (lexical recognition sentence processing) compared as function density.
-In both tasks, real-time comprehension facilitated for higher items, whereas lower items experienced more interference.
-The findings indicate that skills develop heterogeneously are influenced by network surrounding known word.
+Although the size of a child's vocabulary associates with language‐processing skills, little is understood regarding how this relation emerges.
+This investigation asks whether and how the structure of vocabulary knowledge affects language processing in English‐learning 24‐month‐old children (N = 32; 18 F, 14 M).
+Parental vocabulary report was used to calculate semantic density in several early‐acquired semantic categories.
+Performance on two language‐processing tasks (lexical recognition and sentence processing) was compared as a function of semantic density.
+In both tasks, real‐time comprehension was facilitated for higher density items, whereas lower density items experienced more interference.
+The findings indicate that language‐processing skills develop heterogeneously and are influenced by the semantic network surrounding a known word.

 SUPPLEMENTAL MATERIAL